- •

 Depending on the season and the ferry company, you may come across special offers for the Naples (All Ports) to Palermo route, including early booking discounts or limited-time promotions.
 To stay informed, follow the Ferryscanner blog, connect with us on social media, or subscribe to our newsletter.
 Any valid offers are automatically applied during the booking process, ensuring you always get the best price for your trip to Palermo.

-How to get from Naples (All Ports) to Palermo
+How to get from Naples to Palermo

 Foot passengers can take ferries from Naples (All Ports) to Palermo, and most sailings are accessible for wheelchair users.
 If you want to double-check what's available, feel free to reach out to our support team.
 It's best to be at the boarding gate at least 60 minutes before the ferry leaves.
 You can also choose extras like Flexi Cancellation and SMS Notifications when booking, to make your trip a bit more carefree.